 Feature measurement data can be sent to the USB port for printing, or to the RS232 serial port for transmission to a computer.
-Touch the Destination choice field to Destination: USB Printer Destination: Serial Device.
+Touch the Destination choice field to Destination: USB Printer Destination: Serial Device toggle between the USB and serial ports.